xlladdins/xll/docs/Excel4MacrosQ-S.md

 Properties dialog box.
 If any arguments are omitted, that text box is left empty.

-Title    specifies a title for the file, not necessarily a file name.
+Title&nbsp;&nbsp;&nbsp;&nbsp;specifies a title for the file, not necessarily a file name.
 Long names can be entered, up to 255 characters.

-Subject     is information pertaining to the subject matter of the workbook.
+Subject&nbsp;&nbsp;&nbsp;&nbsp; is information pertaining to the subject matter of the workbook.

-Author     is initially the name specified in the User Name box on the General tab in the Options dialog box, which appears from the Options command from the Tools menu.
+Author&nbsp;&nbsp;&nbsp;&nbsp; is initially the name specified in the User Name box on the General tab in the Options dialog box, which appears from the Options command from the Tools menu.
 If this is omitted, the registered user of the copy of Microsoft Excel will be used.

-Keywords    are keywords that can be later used in searching for the contents in the file.
+Keywords&nbsp;&nbsp;&nbsp;&nbsp;are keywords that can be later used in searching for the contents in the file.

-Comments     is a comment that can be entered to help a user learn more about the contents or subject matter of the workbook.
+Comments&nbsp;&nbsp;&nbsp;&nbsp; is a comment that can be entered to help a user learn more about the contents or subject matter of the workbook.

 **Related Functions**

-FIND.FILE   Lets you search for files based on criteria such as author or creation date
+FIND.FILE&nbsp;&nbsp;&nbsp;Lets you search for files based on criteria such as author or creation date

-GET.WORKBOOK   Returns information about a workbook sheet
+GET.WORKBOOK&nbsp;&nbsp;&nbsp;Returns information about a workbook sheet

 Return to [top](#Q)